Kevin22George/Image_Captioning_App/README.md

 • To create the most efficient Caption Embedder feature for users that can fulfil all their needs when embedding a caption onto an image.

 ## Description
+• I plan on implementing my project to users that can benefit from it such as people with visual impairments which brings efficiency in identifying images.
+• To allow users embed a caption onto an image with customizable tools available to experiment on and post it on their socials or for any other personal/business use.

+## Usage
 **Caption Embedder**
 1. Upload an image.
 2. Choose caption type – Select Caption OR Enter/Edit Caption (Select one of the given captions or enter your own caption)